JamieBurridge/xbps-cheatsheet/README.md

 # xbps cheatsheet

-Cheatsheet for the xbps package manager.
+Unoficial cheatsheet for the xbps package manager.

 I have tried to just add the basic commands that are common in day-to-day use.